Can I use a purchased item in a freelance project or contract work for a client?

 Conversely, you are not allowed to purchase a graphic to include in an End Product design that you create for a cosmetic company, and then use that same graphic when designing the End Product of a website for a Juice Bar, because these are unrelated End Products and therefore do not fall under the same Project.

 You are also not permitted to purchase a business card template and use it to create the End Product of a business card for your own business, and then continue to use that template to create an End Product of a business card for your client’s cosmetics business because these are unrelated End Products and therefore do not fall under the same Project.

 Item Packs and Bundles are Items that contain multiple Sub-Items.
 Project limits apply to Individual Items within Packs or Bundles in the same way they would apply to those Items if the Items were to be sold on their own outside of a Bundle or Pack (unlimited Projects for Fonts and other Installable Items, and one Project for all other Item types).
 In the case that a Bundle or Pack contains further Bundles or Packs, project limits for each Item within those subsequent Bundles or Packs apply in the same way they would apply to those Items if the Items were to be sold on their own outside of a Bundle or Pack (unlimited projects for Fonts and other Installable Items, and one Project for all other Item types).

 When Sub-Items within Item Packs or Bundles are used, they do not all have to be used in the same End Product nor the same one Project.
-For example, an Item Pack containing 10 icons could potentially be used in 10 Projects if only one icon is used per Project and each icon is used only once.
+For example, an Item Pack containing 3 Beer Can Mock-Ups could potentially be used in 3 Projects if only one mock-up is used per Project and each mock-up is used only once.

 Is there any limit to the number of impressions for my End Product?